tropiano4/tropiano-srg/README.md

 Description of each folder:

+* __Densities__ contains codes for computing the nucleonic densities of different nuclei.

 * __Figures__ contains research/results figures and a Python script figures_functions.py that has useful plotting oriented functions.

 * __Magnus_codes__ contains codes for Magnus-evolving a Hamiltonian via the Wegner or relative kinetic energy generator.
 Also contains a script for evolving via the "split thing" approach.
 See magnus_split.py for details.